TongQM/tongqm.github.io/_posts/2019-12-21-Intro to Inventory Control 1.markdown

 $Q$, order quantity each order,
 $\tau=0$, no lead time for every order.

-The policy is to place an order $$Q$$ every time when inventory hits zero.
+The policy is to place an order $Q$ every time when inventory hits zero.
 ![EOQ](https://i.loli.net/2019/11/23/oC3KMG9NaPQOJ2A.jpg)

 Total cost function (yearly),